An ultra modern and high-end hotel with top-rated dining choices, popular nightlife options and unique, rotating attractions.

 Über chic, sleek and sophisticated design, a place to see and be seen

 What we love

 Three levels-three words: The Chandelier Bar.
-Draped in enough sparkling crystal to make even Liberace jealous, the bar is adorned by 2 million crystals in strands that run from the ceiling to the floor, making revelers feel as if they’re wrapped in a chandelier itself.
+Draped in enough sparkling crystal to make even Liberace jealous, the bar is adorned by a few million crystals in strands that run from the ceiling to the floor, making revelers feel as if they’re wrapped in a chandelier itself.
 It’s super sexy with a lot to offer including different menus on the each of the three tiers.
 The first level is a little more casino bar-like and often has live music or a DJ.
 Climb the glass staircase to the second tier and you’ll find the unrelenting creativity of true mixologists.
 Up one more floor to the posh lounge where you will indulge in the feminine mystique with a bird’s eye view.